-REFURBISHMENT WORKS at Ireland's only pumped storage hydroelectricity plant near the Wicklow Gap are near completion.
+REFURBISHMENT WORKS at Ireland's only pumped storage hydroelectricity plant

 The €76 million works are considered of the upmost importance in the development of sustainable renewable energy potential of Ireland.